 The subjective model, on the other hand, was founded in one-party systems and dictatorships, where leaders strictly control the military institution through political maneuvering.
 However, both models are unworkable in Pakistan's political culture because of the military's significant role in the social, political, and economic spheres.
 Due to economic and political uncertainty, a weak institutional structure, and a fragile democratic culture, the military has a long tradition of intervening in politics and governance.
 Therefore, it is critical to investigate possible solutions to control Pakistan's military dominance [19].
 Other good examples of penetration or subjective models include the People's Republic of China, Nazi Germany, and fascist Italy.
 However, both models are unworkable in Pakistan's political culture because the country's military plays a significant role in the social, political, and economic spheres.
-Because of economic and political uncertainty, a weak political institutional structure, it has a long tradition of intervening in politics and governance.
-As a result, it is critical to investigate possible solutions to control Pakistan's and governance.
-As a result, it is critical to investigate possible solutions to control Pakistan's military dominance [19].
+Because of economic and political uncertainty, a weak political institutional structure, and a fragile democratic culture, it has a long tradition of intervening in politics and governance.
+As a result, it is critical to investigate possible solutions to control Pakistan's military dominance.